 Question or issue for study

-The Question will continue to cover the topics in the scope of possible revision of the Question 2/1 Final Report for the ITU-D study period 2018-2021, and new topics targeted at new deliverables for the ITU-D study period 2022-2025, as appropriate.
+The focus of the Question’s items of study will be on new and emerging broadcasting/audiovisual content distribution systems, services, and applications, including OTTs and other distribution platforms, such as satellite and cable networks, and new topics targeted at new deliverables for the ITU-D study period 2026-2029, as appropriate.

+Aggregate study of spectrum planning, digital broadcasting and the usage of the digital dividend, to cover new topics and interests from developing countries will continue.

 Studies under the Question will focus on the following issues:

+2.1 Continuing topics to consider from Question 2/1 of 2022-2025 study period

-Analysis of methods and issues for the transition from traditional digital broadcasting (sound and television) to video-centric converged service provisioning, including the deployment of new services and applications, such as UHDTV, AR/VR, interactive applications, for consumers/viewers in various environments (in possible collaboration with Question 2/2).
+Analysis of methods and issues for the adoption and implementation of digital broadcasting (sound and television), including the deployment of new services and applications, such as UHDTV, AR/VR, interactive applications, for consumers/viewers in various environments (in possible collaboration with Question 2/2).

 Analysis of the effects for public broadcasting services in the developing countries of the rapid growth of traditional and online linear TV and video-on-demand subscription services.

-National experiences on strategies for the introduction of new broadcasting technologies, emerging services and capabilities, including regulatory, economic and technical aspects, reflecting the need for massive investments to cope with the ever-growing demand for video content (in possible collaboration with Question 2/2 and Question 4/1, where appropriate).
+National experiences on strategies for the introduction of new broadcasting technologies, applications, emerging services and capabilities, including regulatory, economic, financial and technical aspects, reflecting the need for massive costs of the implementation and investments to cope with the ever-growing demand for video content (in possible collaboration with Question 2/2 and Question 4/1, where appropriate).

 Analysis of the development of broadcasting systems using IP-based technologies throughout the broadcasting chain, including the production, contribution and transmission parts.

-Best practices and national experiences on spectrum-planning activities related to the implementation of video-centric converged service providers.
+Best practices and national experiences on spectrum-planning, including interference mitigation, the use of the digital dividend technical, regulatory and economic aspects, and other related spectrum management matters.

-National experiences on interference mitigation measures in the context of the transition scenarios.

 Analysis of the gradual transition to digital sound broadcasting, study cases, sharing of experiences and strategies implemented, including the use of VHF Band III for DAB or DTT.

 Analysis of possible innovations for broadcasting in the UHF band, proposed by new systems for broadcasting, such as 5G Broadcast, ATSC3.0 and other next-generation systems.

-Costs of the transition from traditional digital broadcasting (sound and television) to video-centric converged service providers, including sharing best practices of new innovative business models, derived from this transition, for the various players: broadcasters, operators, technology providers, Internet enterprises, manufacturers and distributors of receivers, and consumers, among others (in possible collaboration with Question 4/1 and Question 2/2).

-The use of the digital-dividend frequency bands resulting from the transition to terrestrial digital broadcasting (sound and television), including technical, regulatory and economic aspects, such as:

-status of the use of the digital-dividend frequency bands;

-sharing of the digital-dividend frequency bands;

-harmonization and cooperation at regional level;

-the role of the digital dividend in saving financing, cost savings on the transition to digital, and best experience and practice in this regard;

-use of the digital dividend to help bridge the digital divide, especially for the development of communication services for rural and remote areas;

-guidelines on the transition to digital sound broadcasting, focusing on the experiences of those countries that completed the process.
+2.2 New topics for this study period

+Analysis of strategies, policies and regulation for the adoption and implementation of digital audiovisual services, in the context of audiovisual content distribution;

+Evaluation of new broadcasting services and technologies, emerging applications and capabilities, including regulatory, economic and technical aspects, both in traditional and other distribution platforms, including through IP;

+Assessment of Next generation broadcasting and audiovisual content distribution systems, including IP-based technologies;

+Analysis of the deployment strategies of new services and applications for audiovisual content distribution platforms, such as UHDTV, AR/VR, interactive applications, metaverse, among others;

+Evaluation of other digital audiovisual service offers, and new and emerging broadcasting/audiovisual content distribution systems, services, and applications, including OTTs and other distribution platforms, such as satellite and cable networks, to assess the television landscape.

 Expected output

-A report reflecting the studies outlined in §§ 2.1, 2.2, 2.3 2.4, 2.5, 2.6, 2.7, 2.8, 2.9, 2.10 and 2.11 above, and possible revisions to the Report of the previous study period, as appropriate.
+A report reflecting the studies outlined in 2.1 and 2.2 above, and possible revisions to the Report of the previous study period, as appropriate.